 01. Permanent Closure Plan Approval Required.
-No operator shall may operate a new cyanidation facility or materially modify or materially expand an existing cyanidation facility prior to obtaining a permit, approval from the director and before the operator has filed financial assurance, as required by these rules.
+No operator shall may operate a new cyanidation facility or materially modify or materially expand an existing cyanidation facility prior to obtaining a permit, approval from the directorDirector and before the operator has filed financial assurance, as required by these rules.

-02. Permanent Closure Plan Requireme nts.
-A permanent closure plan shall-must: (3-18-22)() ----- ---------------------------------- --- --------------------- a.
+02. Permanent Closure Plan Requirements.
+A permanent closure plan shallmust: (3-18-22)()

+a.
 Identify the current owner of the cyanidation facility and the party responsible for the permanent closure and the long-term care and maintenance of the cyanidation facility; (3-18-22)